Hell Hath No Fury (Clipse album): Music and lyrics

 The album featured a lot of experimental styles of production, compared to the one-way production Lord Willin' had.
 Pitchfork mentions:

+In a 2025 interview, Pusha T attributed all production to Pharrell Williams, saying Chad Hugo was not involved.
+Asked if new music from the Clipse would be "missing" anything with Hugo not having a hand in production, Pusha said:

 The album had features from Pharrell Williams, Slim Thug, Bilal and Re-up Gang members Ab-Liva and Sandman.
 Pharrell Williams also provided background vocals for 5 songs in the album.